 I have received your message.
 I express great satisfaction.
-I fully trust the statement made in that message too that the United States confirms its committment not to invace Cuba which you also confirmed in your statement at the news conference.
+I fully trust the statement made in that message too that the United States confirms its commitment not to invade Cuba which you also confirmed in your statement at the news conference.

-In my confidential messages to you I have already laid down our understanding of the questions and of those steps which are needed to normalize the situation in the Cariobean area after the great and dangerous tension we and you have lived through.
+In my confidential messages to you I have already laid down our understanding of the questions and of those steps which are needed to normalize the situation in the Caribbean area after the great and dangerous tension we and you have lived through.

-No less important questions are facing us now, that must be solved to avoid reoccurrence of the situation which has the been eliminated through our mutual efforts.
+No less important questions are facing us now, that must be solved to avoid reoccurrence of the situation which has fast been eliminated through our mutual efforts.

-You say that I was not able to convince in something framedistantion.
+You say that I was not able to convince Prime Minister Fidel Castro about something.
 In general you are partly right.
-But it should be taken into consideration that Cuba is a young republic the Cuban leaders being very able and devoted to their people are however young, expansive people - Spaniards in a word, to use it far from rejorative sense.
-But one should understand the position they are in as the leaders of Cuba.
-The Republic of Cuba is a small country having for its neighbour a big and powerful state - the United States of America, a state which has been unfriendly to her since the first day the Cuban revolution was born.
-Moreover, one should not forget either that
+But it should be taken into consideration that Cuba is a young republic, the Cuban leaders being very able and devoted to their people are however young, expansive people -Spaniards in a word, to use it far from pejorative sense, But one should understand the position they are in as the leaders of Cuba.
+The Republic of Cuba is a small country having for its neighbor a big and powerful state - the United States of America, a state which has been unfriendly to her since the first day the Cuban revolution was born.
+Moreover, one should not forget either that there was an invasion of Cuba.